Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 That's so good.

-18-year-old Victoria had been raised under the strict Kensington system,
+18 year old Victoria had been raised under the strict Kensington system

 which kept her sheltered, isolated and controlled.

-and slept in the same room as her mother
+She was accompanied everywhere by governesses and slept in the same room as her mother

 until the day she became queen.

-Oh, she already married.
+Was she already married?

 I'm not sure.